 First, we’ll go over the felonies that still allow you to gain assistance from Section 8.
 There are a few specifications your felony must fall under to be considered for help from Section 8.
 If your crime falls under these, you are free to ask for assistance.

-The guidelines a felony must follow to gain access to help from Section 8 includes:
+The guidelines a felony must follow to gain access to help from Section 8 include:

 - It’s not a disqualification felony: Certain felonies, and attributes that come with felonies, can disqualify you from receiving Section 8 assistance from HUD.
 We’ll dive into the specifics of this requirement in the next section.

 - Your felony is older than five years: Your felony should be older than five years, though occasionally less time is accepted if you go through a rehabilitation process.

 These guidelines help specify which felons are permitted to access Section 8.

 If you don’t have a disqualification felony, but your felony is not older than five years, there are two things you can do.
 Either wait for five years to pass or contact HUD to see if there are any rehabilitation programs you can take on to get Section 8 faster.
 With a certificate of completion, you might be able to bypass the waiting period.

 Now, we need to go over the felonies that don’t permit you to gain help from the HUD.
 If you’ve been convicted for either of these things, you won’t be able to gain access to Section 8.
 So long as you have only been convicted of the aforementioned felonies, you are good to go with federal housing.

 The two felonies that don’t allow you to gain access to Section 8 include: